GLOBAL MARKETS-Stocks slide on surging COVID-19 cases, stimulus doubts; dollar rises

 MSCI All Country Wolrd Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Rodrigo Campos; additional reporting by Lewis Krauskopf and Gertrude Chavez-Dreyfuss in New York, Ross Gerber in Boston, Medha Singh in Bengaluru, and Tom Arnold in London; Editing by Mark Heinrich)
+(Reporting by Rodrigo Campos; additional reporting by Lewis Krauskopf and Gertrude Chavez-Dreyfuss in New York, Ross Gerber in Boston, Medha Singh in Bengaluru, and Tom Arnold in London; Editing by Mark Heinrich and Sandra Maler)

 ((rodrigo.campos@reuters.com; Twitter: @rodrigocampos; +1 (332) 219-1131; Reuters Messaging: rodrigo.campos.thomsonreuters.com@reuters.net))